- What is an electrocardiogram?

 - Tachycardia: When the heart beats faster than normal, especially while resting

-- Heart attacks (myocardial infarction): When the tissue of the heart muscle starts to die due to a sudden, significant reduction in the supply of oxygen-rich blood, most often caused by coronary heart disease
+- Heart attacks (myocardial infarction): When the tissue of the heart muscle starts to die due to a sudden, significant reduction in the supply of oxygen-rich blood, most often caused by coronary heart disease.
+Read more about heart attacks

-- Coronary heart disease: When the flow of blood to the heart is blocked by a buildup of plaque, a waxy material made up of fats, cholesterol, calcium and other substances, inside the blood vessels
+- Coronary heart disease: When the flow of blood to the heart is blocked by a buildup of plaque, a waxy material made up of fats, cholesterol, calcium and other substances, inside the blood vessels.
+Read more about coronary heart disease

 - Cardiomyopathy: A thickening or enlargement of the walls of the heart